suchethg/Newpaper-Analyser/README.md

 install tkinter in anaconda prompt by using the command : apt-get install python-

- The following Project sumarizes the given newspapers url and provides the summary of the news as the output.
+ The following Project takes a certain newspaper's news as an input and provides the summary of the news as the output.